Fibromyalgia Basics

 No Trade-Offs

 Rest breaks, shifting positions, and changing tasks occur in everyday life.
-A similar “sharing the load” phenomenon governs the way muscles should work as well, but MTPs interfere with this process.
+A similar “sharing the load” phenomenon also governs the way muscles work, but MTPs interfere with this process.

-Holding any muscle in a contracted state, even for 30 seconds at a time, involves shiftwork or rotations within a small subpopulation of fibers.
-Some subsets of fibers work for a period of time and then stop, while others take their place.
+Holding any muscle in a contracted state involves shiftwork or rotations within a small subpopulation of fibers.
+Some subsets of fibers work for a period and then stop, while others take their place.
 This trade-off of activity is a healthy way to prevent burnout within a muscle.

-“When one or more MTPs are in a muscle,” says Ge, “the motor units are firing all of the time; they never stop.
-The normal shifting mechanism is lost, leading to premature development of muscle fatigue.”
+“When one or more MTPs are in a muscle,” says Ge, “the motor units are firing all the time; they never stop.
+The normal shifting mechanism is lost, leading to premature development of muscle weakness.”

-Not only do latent MTPs (which don’t generally hurt) prevent muscles from sharing the workload, pain interferes with this process as well.4 When healthy women were injected with a pain-producing substance in their upper trapezius muscle, the shifting mechanism disappeared.
-However, the comparison group of fibromyalgia patients showed more rapid muscle exhaustion, thought to be partly due to reduced capillary blood flow.
+Not only do MTPs prevent muscles from sharing the workload, but pain also interferes with this process as well.4 When healthy women were injected with a pain-producing substance in their upper trapezius muscle, the shifting mechanism disappeared.
+However, the comparison group of fibromyalgia patients showed more rapid muscle fatigue, thought to be partly due to reduced capillary blood flow.

 Stiff Goings

-What could be causing you to feel so stiff, even if you haven’t overdone it?
-Ge says, “Each tight muscle band (a bundle of muscle fibers) is in a state of contraction no matter whether you are active or at rest.
-Muscle fibers with MTPs are working all the time and are always in a tensed state.”
+What causes your muscles to feel so stiff, even when you haven’t overdone it?
+Ge says, “Each bundle of muscle fibers in an MTP is in a contracted state.
+It doesn’t matter if you are active or at rest.
+Muscle fibers with MTPs are working all the time and are always in a tensed state, causing stiffness in fibromyalgia.”

 MTP blood flow is reduced and adds to muscle fatigue by limiting the supply of energy nutrients.
-But MTPs also contribute to stiffness because when the muscle is vibrated, these areas lack fluidity like the rest of the muscle.5 The drop in blood flow at the MTPs is due to too many signals traveling from your spinal cord out to these muscle regions.
+In addition, MTPs contribute to stiffness in fibromyalgia because when the muscle is vibrated, these areas lack fluidity like the rest of the muscle.5

-The parasympathetic branch relaxes your muscles and expands blood vessels to increase flow.
-Anything that you can do to increase the parasympathetic “calming” effect should improve muscle blood flow and reduce muscle stiffness.
-For example, try incorporating deep, relaxation breathing exercises into your daily activities, such as those taught for yoga and similar mind-body movements.
+Anything that you can do to increase the parasympathetic “calming” effect will improve muscle blood flow and reduce fibromyalgia muscle stiffness.
+For example, incorporate deep, relaxation breathing exercises into your daily activities, such as yoga.

 If you wake up in the morning feeling like your muscles are made from dried leather, Ge explains: “Chronic pain from MTPs worsens sleep and poor sleep leads to sympathetic dominance over the parasympathetic system.
-The sympathetic imbalance aggravates the muscle fibers containing MTPs, so that they fire all night long (e.g., calf cramps during sleep).
+The sympathetic imbalance aggravates the muscle fibers containing MTPs, so that they fire all night long.
+This leads to calf cramps during sleep.
 The muscle fibers become so terribly taut and stiff by morning because they were busy working all night.”

-“Fibromyalgia patients may experience some good days after a sound night of deep sleep when the parasympathetic system dominates,” says Ge.
-“Likewise, warm water or a hot shower activates the parasympathetic activity.
-This increases blood flow, reducing MTP activity and muscle stiffness.”
+“Patients may experience some good days after a sound night of sleep when the parasympathetic system dominates,” says Ge.
+“Likewise, warm water or a hot shower activates the parasympathetic branch.
+This increases blood flow, reducing MTP activity and muscle stiffness in fibromyalgia patients.”

 Oxygen Debt